luisacmn/Frontpedia-/README.md

 [Link](https://luisacmn.github.io/csb-84ohm1/)

 ## About
-This is a collection of selected tools to help frontend developers and web designers to create beautiful and responsive websites.
+This is a collection of selected tools to help students, frontend developers and web designers to create beautiful and responsive websites.
 A shortcut to find the main tools developers and designers use everyday.

 To do: